 A campus/community discussion group that meets twice a semester to talk about the big issues and perplexing questions that affect us all.
 Past topics have included climate change, feminism, gun violence, spirituality and Minnesota culture/history.
 This semester we will have two discussions.
 The first topic will focus on the nature of beauty.
 Philosophy professor Mark Collier will lead a multi-disciplinary faculty discussion on Tuesday, October 6 at 7:00pm that probes the question: Is Beauty in the Eye of the Beholder?
 Everyone is welcome.
 Gatherings take place in the library McGinnis Room.

-Spring Semester Asking the Big Questions Schedule
+Fall Semester Asking the Big Questions Schedule

 Banned Books Reading